So, you’ve had your Beagle for a while now and are getting used to all of the quarks that make Beagles unique.

 Why do Beagles smell like corn chips?

-The corn chip odor is caused by Pseudomonas and Proteus bacteria.
+Beagles smelling like corn chips comes from Pseudomonas and Proteus bacteria on the beagle.
 It’s not a cause for concern if it’s minimal and isolated to the Beagle’s feet.
 If the smell is all over his body, it could be a more serious bacterial infection.
 It’s often caused by wet, dirty feet and licking paws too much.

 It’s nothing to worry about as Bacteria and fungi on dogs’ paws are normal.
 Regularly washing your Beagle’s feet can help reduce the odor, but it will likely come back.